velipso/music-theory/docs/sec-dom.md

 |      5       | V               | V/V                | II7         |
 |      6       | vi              | V/vi               | III7        |
 |      7       | vii<sup>o</sup> | V/vii<sup>o</sup>  | #IV7        |

+The Secondary Dominant is typically used before the chord it is derived from, because it resolves strongly to that chord (because it is its Dominant).